• Advertise with Borderstan this Spring!

 Theater J at 1529 16th Street NW

-• “The Hampton Years” runs through June 30.
+- “The Hampton Years” closing this weekend.
 “It explores the development of great African-American artists, John Biggers and Samella Lewis under the tutelage of Austrian Jewish refugee painter and educator, Viktor Lowenfeld.
 Focusing on the pivotal years at Hampton Institute, Virginia during WWII, this richly researched tapestry of African American luminaries like Elizabeth Catlett reveals the dreams and travails of young artists in a still segregated society while examining the impact of World War II on a Jewish immigrant and his wife finding shelter in the US and his controversial influence in shaping the careers of African American students.”
 (Theater J)

 Get an RSS Feed for all Borderstan stories or subscribe to Borderstan’s daily email newsletter.